 As regards liberty of the press, that important element of progress and corollary of popular legislative institutions, Austria is now in a miserable plight.
-Although newspaper editors have been relieved of the censorship, prosecutions for articles unfavourable to Government are the order of the day.
+Although newspaper editors have been relieved of the

-The British thus rejoiced when Vienna's heralds waxed intellectually, the Presse allegedly on a par with The Times, and financially, thanks to Jewish publishers.
-Although Noel scolded Jewish editors for printing "claptrap" to foment discontent, Blackwood's extolled the talented and honorable men at the leading dailies.
+The British thus rejoiced when Vienna's heralds waxed intellectually, the Presse allegedly on a par with The Times, and financially, thanks to Jewish publishers.357 Although Noel scolded Jewish editors for printing "claptrap" to foment discontent, Blackwood's extolled the talented and honorable men at the leading dailies.358

-A pivotal territory within the Habsburg realm was Hungary, whose press the British dated from Matthias Ráth in 1781.359 Initially they explored periodicals, the Foreign Quarterly averring in the 1820s that Magyar reviews of 200-800 subscribers had no worthwhile criticism because reviewers were unwilling to offend or dispirit novelists.
-A decade after, one tourist discovered Pest magnates reading British, French and German reviews as well as magazines and newspapers.
-The local press, such as the daily Pesti Napolo and the "ladies" Hölgy Futár, tried to counter prejudice and prize law but was hamstrung by Vienna's policies on censorship and signature, policies that pushed editors to subterfuge or subservience.
-However, as the Habsburgs increasingly needed Magyar money and troops, barriers dropped.
-Hence, Louis Kossuth's Pesti Hirlap articulated his liberal ideals.
-Whether journalists could hold this course did not concern the British, who sidestepped the Magyars after mid-century.
+A pivotal territory within the Habsburg realm was Hungary, whose press the British dated from Matthias Ráth in 1781.359 Initially they explored periodicals, the Foreign Quarterly averring in the 1820s that Magyar reviews of 200-800 subscribers had no worthwhile criticism because reviewers were unwilling to offend or dispirit novelists.360 A decade after, one tourist discovered Pest magnates reading British, French and German magazines as well as newspapers.361 The local press, such as the daily Pesti Napolo and the "ladies" Hölgy Futár, tried to counter prejudice and prize law but was hamstrung by Vienna's policies on censorship and signature, policies that pushed editors to subterfuge or subservience.
+362 However, as the Habsburgs increasingly needed Magyar money and troops, barriers dropped.363 Hence, Louis Kossuth's Pesti Hirlap articulated his liberal ideals.
+364 Whether journalists could hold this course did not concern the British, who sidestepped the Magvars after mid-century.